NotDarkn/ultradocs/README.md

 </div>

 ## ❓ About ULTRADOCS ❓
 **ULTRADOCS** is an **open-source speedrun guide** meant to document and guide all of the available speedrun strats for every level in the game, [**ULTRAKILL**](https://store.steampowered.com/app/1229490/ULTRAKILL/).
-The idea first came from [@Kano127](https://github.com/Kano127) when he noticed a thread I (Darkn) made on speedrun.com about "[_When Are We Getting Proper Speedrun Guides?_](https://www.speedrun.com/ultrakill/forums/2jgrb)".
-He came up to me about it, and after a bit of convincing, we now have ULTRADOCS.
+The idea originally came from [@Kano127](https://github.com/Kano127) when he noticed a thread that I, (Darkn), made on speedrun.com titled "[_When Are We Getting Proper Speedrun Guides?_](https://www.speedrun.com/ultrakill/forums/2jgrb)".
+Kano came up to me about it, and after a bit of convincing, we now have ULTRADOCS.

 ## 📖 Contributing 📖
 As a perk of **ULTRADOCS** being an **open-source guide**, anybody is able to copy this repository and make any changes that they may want to make.
 May that be correcting something, adding a missing strat, removing outdated strats, etc. You can simply follow the instructions below to get started.